tblackmon-tiel/git_for_pairs/README.md

 Hello this is our README!
+This is an update to line one

+Let's make a template!